mitogen-hq/mitogen/docs/services.rst

 * Abstracts mechanism for calling a service method and verifying permissions.
 * Built-in 'service.Invoker': concurrent execution of all methods on the thread pool.
+* Built-in 'service.SerializedInvoker': serialization of all calls on a single thread borrowed from the pool while any request is pending.
-* Built-in 'service.DeduplicatingInvoker': requests are aggregated by distinct (method, kwargs) key, only one such method executes, return value is cached and broadcast to all requesters.
+* Built-in 'service.DeduplicatingInvoker': requests are aggregated by distinct (method, kwargs) key, only one such method ever executes, return value is cached and broadcast to all request waiters.
+Waiters do not block additional pool threads.

 Activator